 As a racing club we welcome new members with an interest in competitive paddle sport.
-Our four-session introductory courses are designed to teach you the main techniques and give you confidence in the boat.
+Our four-session introductory courses for juniors are designed to teach you the main techniques and give you confidence in the boat.
 We have coaches dedicated specifically to beginner training who will guide and support you as you make your first strokes in kayaking.

 These courses take place on Saturdays or in School holidays and run from April to September.